Send alert notifications to a webhook using Splunk Observability Cloud ๐

 Your webhook must use a secure (HTTPS) connection and must support Transport Layer Security (TLS) 1.2 or higher.

-Ensure that your webhook promptly returns a 200 response code after it has successfully received the request from Observability Cloud.
-If Observability Cloud does not receive a 200 response code within a certain timeframe, it will retry the request.
+Your webhook must return a HTTP 200 OK response code immediately after you receive the request.
+If Observability Cloud does not receive a 200 response code within a certain time frame, it retries the request.

-In Step 2: Create a webhook integration in Observability Cloud, youโll need to provide the following information about your webhook:
+In Step 2: Create a webhook integration in Observability Cloud, you need to provide the following information about your webhook:

 Observability Cloud provides the following parameters in a JSON object in its request body.